Mo3gz/Othello-Board-Game/README.md

 4. CSS for styling to create a user-friendly interface.

-## Main functionality
-1. Play against a computer or another player.

-2. Choose difficulty levels when playing against the computer.

-3. Interactive game board with visual feedback for valid moves.

-4. Score tracking and display during gameplay.

-5. Resize the window while maintaining board proportions.

 ## Tools and languages used in Project

 | Icon                                                                                                                                 | Tech   |